 Scabies: Unlike chiggers, scabies mites actually live inside of the body.
 Scabies can induce pimple-like pustules on the skin and may leave behind noticeable “tunnels” in the skin when a person has an infestation.
 Scabies tend to be transmitted by long-term skin contact and can be transmitted between family members or sexual partners.
 Only a dermatologist can help you identify and treat a scabies problem.
 Most entomologists or county extension agents will not have a powerful enough microscope to identify them.

 Invisible Itches: Sometimes people may experience sensations that feel like insects crawling on them or that something is biting them, but they find no evidence of pests.
 These “invisible itches” can be very tricky.
 Sometimes people may be dealing with transient issues involving insects like thrips that can prod the skin or even problems with fowl mites that have left a recently abandoned bird nest.
 You might be dealing with sensations that resemble a bug problem but are actually caused by something else.
 This time of year, one primary cause of invisible itches is dry skin.
-In addition, some medications can produce side effects that mirror the sensations of insects, can problems with unmanaged diabetes, lupus or arthritis, among others.
+In addition, some medications can produce side effects that mirror the sensations of insects, as can problems with unmanaged diabetes, lupus or arthritis, among others.
 In other cases, homes can become contaminated with irritants like fiberglass or paper shards.
 Chemicals can also cause irritation similar to a bug bite.
 It is important to keep an open mind when you experience these kinds of symptoms and to consider other possible sources that don’t have six or more legs.

 If your skin itches, it is best to consult your dermatologist or primary care provider.
 Home remedies such as topical anti-inch creams, oatmeal baths, witch hazel and over-the-counter allergy medications may provide some relief.